Heartland Harmony

 Rates include all prep, materials, and use of the studio for independent work in off-hours.

-It costs around $50 in materials to make a medium size basket, and if students would like to make more work than their class includes, they are welcome to do so for a per-pound material fee of $12/lb.
+It costs around $70 in materials to make a medium size basket, and if students would like to independently make more work than what is included in their lessons or take home willow for continued practice, they are welcome to do so for a per-pound material fee of $12/lb.

 Learning to work with willow requires a significant investment of time, focus, and commitment.
 It's almost always more difficult than expected, and teaching this challenging skill to beginners is accordingly intensive.
-The minimum timeframe I offer for beginner lessons is two full work days, but I recommend at least 3 days for those who want to get more of a solid base for continued learning, including instruction in material preparation.
+The minimum timeframe I recommend for beginner lessons is three full work days in order to get a solid understanding of the language, technique, and form needed for continued learning, including instruction in material preparation.

 Lessons Options

-Depending on skill level, students will complete at least one round-base stake and strand basket, and may have time for additional features such as handles, extra bases, or variation techniques.
-3-day courses include 21 hours of instruction, materials, and an introduction to material preparation that's needed for continued independent learning.
+A 3-day course is the preferred block for a beginner-level lesson.
+Depending on skill level, students will complete one round-base stake and strand basket, and may have time for additional features and techniques.
+3-day courses include 18 hours of instruction with a high level of attention to detail on technique building and material selection.
 Depending on the season, students may be able to coppice some of their own willow for their baskets.

-Week-long courses involve 5 days of 9-5 study, and are for the more dedicated students and those potentially pursuing professional goals.
-Whatever the skill level or goals, longer term students have the advantage of getting to explore the craft in a deeper way and are invited to co-create a learning curriculum that suits their individual learning goals and needs.
+Week-long courses involve 5 days of study, and are excellent for beginners as well as all more dedicated students looking to build a strong foundation in willow work.
+Whatever the skill level or goals, week-long students have the advantage of getting to explore the craft in a deeper way and are invited to co-create a learning curriculum suitable for individual learning goals & needs.

 My current most highly recommended 5-day course looks like this: